maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-19.md

 ```

 **INFO: when calling the `processExits` function of the WithdrawManager, we still need to use the MATIC token address as input for now!**

-MATIC will still be an operational ERC20 token on Ethereum throughout this phase.
-Similarly, staking rewards for validators will remain denominated in MATIC until further technical upgrades are proposed and, if welcomed by the community, then implemented.

-### Motivation

-The native token is the token used by users of the Polygon PoS network to pay gas fees in order to transact.
-The present native token is redeemable for MATIC which was set as the native token upon genesis of the Polygon PoS network.
-Now that POL (`0x455e53CBB86018Ac2B8092FdCd39d8444aFFC3F6`), the updated successor of MATIC, has been proposed, the authors propose setting it as the native token of the network via an upgrade of the Plasma Bridge in a maximally backward compatible manner.

-### Definitions

-Plasma Bridge: Polygon Plasma is the official bridge used to bridge MATIC tokens from Ethereum to Polygon chain.
-Withdrawals have a required 7-day delay.
-This delay is designed to allow users to challenge a malicious withdrawal.

-### Specification

-Upgrade the Plasma Bridge contract to a new implementation at < address to be determined >.

 ### Backward Compatibility